Urination

-Urination, also known as micturition, is the release of urine from the urinary bladder through the urethra to the outside of the body.
+Urination is the release of urine from the bladder through the urethra in placental mammals, or through the cloaca in other vertebrates.
 It is the urinary system's form of excretion.
-It is also known medically as micturition, voiding, uresis, or, rarely, emiction, and known colloquially by various names including peeing, weeing, and pissing.
-In healthy humans (and many other animals), the process of urination is under voluntary control.
-In infants, some elderly individuals, and those with neurological injury, urination may occur as a reflex.
+It is also known medically as micturition, voiding, uresis, or, rarely, emiction, and known colloquially by various names including peeing, weeing, pissing, and euphemistically number one.
+The process of urination is under voluntary control in healthy humans and other animals, but may occur as a reflex in infants, some elderly individuals, and those with neurological injury.
 It is normal for adult humans to urinate up to seven times during the day.

 In some animals, in addition to expelling waste material, urination can mark territory or express submissiveness.
 Physiologically, urination involves coordination between the central, autonomic, and somatic nervous systems.
 Brain centres that regulate urination include the pontine micturition center, periaqueductal gray, and the cerebral cortex.
-In placental mammals, urine is drained through the urinary meatus, a urethral opening in the male penis or female vulval vestibule.

 Anatomy and physiology

 Anatomy of the bladder and outlet

 The main organs involved in urination are the urinary bladder and the urethra.
 The smooth muscle of the bladder, known as the detrusor, is innervated by sympathetic nervous system fibers from the lumbar spinal cord and parasympathetic fibers from the sacral spinal cord.
 Fibers in the pelvic nerves constitute the main afferent limb of the voiding reflex; the parasympathetic fibers to the bladder that constitute the excitatory efferent limb also travel in these nerves.
 Part of the urethra is surrounded by the male or female external urethral sphincter, which is innervated by the somatic pudendal nerve originating in the cord, in an area termed Onuf's nucleus.

 Smooth muscle bundles pass on either side of the urethra, and these fibers are sometimes called the internal urethral sphincter, although they do not encircle the urethra.
 Further along the urethra is a sphincter of skeletal muscle, the sphincter of the membranous urethra (external urethral sphincter).
 The bladder's epithelium is termed transitional epithelium which contains a superficial layer of dome-like cells and multiple layers of stratified cuboidal cells underneath when evacuated.
 When the bladder is fully distended the superficial cells become squamous (flat) and the stratification of the cuboidal cells is reduced in order to provide lateral stretching.